Vesna Danilovic

 About

 Vesna Danilovic is an associate professor of political science in the Department of Political Science at the University at Buffalo.
 She is the author of When the Stakes Are High: Deterrence and Conflict among Major Powers (University of Michigan Press).
-Her work has also been published in the American Journal of Political Science, Journal of Conflict Resolution, Journal of Theoretical Politics, Conflict Management and Peace Science, International Interactions, and edited books.
-She has served as a member of the editorial board of the Journal of Politics.
-She is currently serving as a member of the editorial board of International Interactions.
+Her work has also been published in the American Journal of Political Science, Journal of Conflict Resolution, Political Research Quarterly, Journal of Theoretical Politics, Conflict Management and Peace Science, International Interactions, and edited books.
+She served on the editorial boards of Journal of Politics and International Interactions, and is currently serving on the editorial team of International Studies Quarterly.

 Education